Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorset, DT2 7LA

 Child Protection Policy

-All schools have a duty under the Equality Act to ensure that teaching is accessible to all children and young people, including those who are lesbian, gay, bisexual and transgender (LGBT).
-The teaching of RSE will be fully inclusive and will foster good relations between all pupils, tackle all types of prejudice – including homophobia – and promote understanding and respect.
+All schools have a duty under the Equality Act to ensure that teaching is accessible to all children and young people, including those who are lesbian, gay, bisexual and transgender (LGBT+).
+The teaching of RSHE will be fully inclusive and will foster good relations between all pupils, tackle all types of prejudice – including homophobia – and promote understanding and respect.

-The grid below shows specific RSE learning intentions for each year group in the ‘Changing Me’ Puzzle.
+The grid below shows specific Relationships and Sex Education learning intentions for each year group in the ‘Changing Me’ Puzzle.

 |Year Group||Piece Number and Name||